… in which I’m shattered by a ridiculous walkrate and baffled by invisible Corncrakes.

 At Vatersay Community Centre where the trail officially starts there are coin-operated showers 24/7 and a café in daytime (in May 2018, the sign said Monday – Saturday 11 – 4, Sunday 12 – 3).

-It’s traditional for hikers who aren’t sensibly staying in Castlebay to camp in the dunes at East Beach, out of the wind, but I decided to trudge on a little further to the north-easterly slope just before the causeway, which I’d hoped would be sheltered.
+It’s traditional for hikers who aren’t sensibly staying in Castlebay to camp in the dunes at East Beach, out of the wind, but I decided to trudge on a little further to the north-easterly slope just before the causeway which I’d hoped would be sheltered.
 Sheltered campsites soon become a slightly obsessive consideration in the Outer Hebrides!

-It was Saturday night, and any Vatersay-bound driver misjudging the sharp bend on a late return from the Castlebay Hotel would have landed their vehicle right on top of my tent.
+It was Saturday night – any Vatersay-bound driver misjudging the sharp bend on a late return from the Castlebay Hotel would have landed their vehicle right on top of my tent.
 On unpacking my gear, I immediately and irretrievably lost a brand new titanium peg in the vegetation.
 ‘The first night on a trail is always a shambles’, I consoled myself.
 At least I’d remembered the scotch.

 Day One (proper).
 Vatersay to South Uist, about 27 km.

-About 500 metres from the causeway is the first of many white Hebridean Way trail signs, but then you knew that anyway as of course you’d already spotted it with great excitement on your way down from Castlebay.
+About 500 metres from the causeway is the first of many white Hebridean Way trail signs, but then you knew that anyway as you’d already spotted it with great excitement on your way down from Castlebay.
 It points up a steep hill, but fear not, there are interesting archaeological features with informative signage to spuriously delay your ascent.
-Eventually, though, it is necessary to slither up the boggy slope and contour around the top of the burn before surmounting the shoulder of Beinn Tangabhal.
+Eventually, though, it is necessary to slither up the boggy slope then contour around the top of the burn before surmounting the shoulder of Beinn Tangabhal.

 Yes, of course I could get hot coffee at nine on a Sunday morning, even though they didn’t open until ten thirty.
 No, of course it didn’t matter that I was entirely covered in sand from the knees down.
 They even kindly let me use the WiFi, from the UK’s most westerly hotel.
 This is a lovely place and when I grow up I will stay there.
-When I win the lottery I may, in fact, mostly live there.
-Indoors.
-Meanwhile, outdoors, it had started to rain.
+When I win the lottery I may, in fact, mostly live there, indoors.
+Meanwhile outdoors it had started to rain.
 Quite hard.